ZigZagExchange/backend/README.md

 # Websocket vs REST

 Our API is designed to be used as a Websocket API.
-The message structures and response methods are all designed to be optimized for Websocket use.
+The message structures and response methods are optimized for Websocket use.
 However, we understand in some cases a REST API is just more convenient, so a couple select methods in our API are available over HTTP POST.

 The HTTP POST API uses the same endpoint as the websocket API.
 It is a single endpoint API where messages are passed in the exact same structure as the Websocket message.
 See [Structure](#Structure) for how POST and Websocket messages should be structured.